time4tea/gopro-dashboard-overlay/build-scripts/examples/04-metrics.md

 Conversions that don't make sense for a given metric will fail with a suitable message.

+## Lat & Lon

+GPS Location is just another metric...

+`cache="false"` is suggested for lat & lon metrics, as they will rarely repeat.
+By default text glyphs are cached, as they are quite slow to render.
+This can be ignored really unless there are memory errors while rendering.

+{{ <component type="metric" metric="lat" dp="6" size="16" cache="false"/> }}

 ## Formatting

 Either a number of decimal places, or a specific python formatting string can be used.